SandyRodger/launch_school_books/http_book.md

 - Asynchronous JavaScript and XML
 - It allows pages to issue requests and process responses without a full page refresh.
 For example facebook would be very expensive to refresh for every request sent.
 - When AJAX is used, all requests happen asynchronously, which effectively just means the page doesn't refresh.
-- Apparently on a google search, every letter types=d into the search-bar is issueing a new AJAX request.
-The responses to these requests is processed by a 'callback'
+- Apparently on a google search, every letter typed into the search-bar is issueing a new AJAX request.
+The responses to these requests is processed by a 'callback'.
 - A 'callback' is a piece of logic you pass on to some function to be executed after a certain event has happened.
 - This google-search callback is updating the html with new search results.
-- AJAX requests are just like other requests except that instead of the browser refreshing and then processing the response the response is processed by a callback function, which is probably some clinet-side JavaScript code.
+- AJAX requests are just like other requests except that instead of the browser refreshing and then processing the response the response is processed by a callback function, which is probably some client-side JavaScript code.

 ### [https://launchschool.com/books/http/read/statefulness#summary](https://launchschool.com/books/http/read/statefulness#summary)

 - Techniques used by devs to mimic statefulness with a stateless protocol (HTTP).
 - Cookies and sessions.
-- The inspector to look at
+- The inspector to look at:
   - cookies
   - session id
 - AJAX